JavierMonton/personal-website/kafka-connect/kafka-connect.md

 ### Adding libraries
 As mentioned earlier, libraries must go in the class-path, not in the plugins' folder.
-If you are using a project to build your libraries and plugins, you could use many different plugins to pack all the dependencies into a .jar that you can copy into the Docker image.
+If you are using a project to build your libraries and plugins, you could use many different plugins to pack all the dependencies into a .jar that you can be copied into the Docker image.

 For example, with Gradle we could include the AWS library needed for IAM authentication, and the Log4j JSON formatter, like this:
 ```